Female-to-Male HIV Transmission Rate: Risk, Odds, and Why It’s Usually Lower

 Key takeaway: Women are more vulnerable in vaginal sex because exposure is internal, longer-lasting, and involves more mucosal tissue that can be susceptible to infection.

 The direction of sex matters, but the biggest swing factor is usually viral load.
-Risk rises most when the partner is untreated or in acute infection, and it drops sharply when effective treatment suppresses the virus.
+Risk rises most when the partner is untreated, newly infected, or has a high viral load, and it drops sharply when effective treatment suppresses the virus.
+If you are within 72 hours and you believe your exposure was higher-risk, read PEP after possible HIV exposure and speak with a clinician urgently.

 Higher-risk conditions